 The plant consists of four APR1400 nuclear reactors, which once fully operational will prevent the release of up to 21 million tonnes of carbon emissions every year.

-Unit 1 of the Barakah Plant started commercial operations in April 2021.
-Unit 2 successfully completed startup in August 2021 and will soon be connected to the national electricity grid.
+Unit 1 of the Barakah Plant started commercial operations in April 2021, with Unit 2 successfully connected to the national electricity grid in September 2021.
 Units 3 and 4 are set to become operational over the coming years.

 In 2016, EWEC signed a Power Purchase Agreement (PPA) with Barakah One Company, ENEC’s subsidiary in charge of the financial and commercial activities of the Barakah project, to purchase all electricity generated at the plant for the next 60 years.
 Electricity produced at the Barakah Plant feeds into the national grid in the same manner as other energy plants, providing clean electricity across the country.